the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 ## Lifecycle Methods

 You will need the knowledge about React lifecycle methods before you can start to fetch data.
 These methods are a hook into the lifecycle of a React component which you can overwrite.
+They can be used in ES6 class components, but not in functional stateless components.

-Remember when a previous chapter taught you about JavaScript ES6 classes and how they are used in React?
+Do you remember when a previous chapter taught you about JavaScript ES6 classes and how they are used in React?
 Apart from the `render()` method, I mentioned several methods that can be overwritten in a React ES6 class component.
 These are the lifecycle methods.
 Let's dive into them:

 You already know two lifecycle methods in your ES6 class component: `constructor()` and `render()`.